ergest/sql_patterns/Book/chap3.md

 6. Receive a comment on their post
 7. Receive a vote (upvote or downvote) on their post

-We have separate tables for these activities, so our first step is to get each activity
+We have separate tables for these activities, so our first step is to aggregate the data from each of the tables to the `user_id` and `aciticity_date` granularity and put each one on its own CTE.

 We can break this down into several subproblems and map out a solution like this:

-Sub-problem 1
+### Sub-problem 1
-In order to get the first 4 activities at the `user_id, date granularity` we first need to solve the problem of reducing the granularity of the `post_history` to the `user_id, date, post_id` level.
-Then we'll join that back to the posts (by combining questions and answers) so we can get the post types.
-Finally we will aggregate data to the `user_id, date` level and calculate some of the metrics.

-Sub-problem 2
-We will apply the same granularity reduction pattern to comments and votes so that in the end we have 3-4 CTEs all at the same granularity of `user_id, date`.

-Sub-problem 3
-Once we get all activity types on the same granularity, we will join them on `user_id` and `date` in order to calculate all the final metrics per user.

-### Chaining CTEs
-We saw how we can define multiple CTEs above and we also saw how each CTE can use a previous CTE which allows us to chain them together to solve out complex query.

-There is however a limit on how many CTEs, it doesn't mean we can do that infinitely.
-There are practical limitations on levels of chaining because after a while the query will end up becoming computationally complex.
-This depends on the database system you're using.

-To solve the first sub-problem we have to define a CTE that gets the post activity for each `user_id`, `post_id`, `activity_type`, `date` combination.
-We then need to restrict this activity to only creation and editing because we don't care about the other kinds.
-That makes for a perfect small, self-contained CTE which can also be used later when we need to join in votes to users.
+Calculate user metrics for post types and post activity types.

+To get there we first have to manipulate the granularity of the `post_history` table so we have one row per `user_id` per `post_id` per `activity_type` per `activity_date`.

+That would look like this:
 ```sql
 WITH post_activity AS (
     SELECT